Main Content

 • Financial Institutions and Capital Markets

-Students pursuing a career where one needs to analyze and make decisions based on financial information will find this major to be beneficial.
+Students pursuing a career where one needs to analyze and make decisions based on financial information will find this emphasis to be beneficial.
 Specific career paths include financial analyst, equity research (buy-side and sell-side), treasury, consulting, corporate finance, investment banking, general management, or internal audit.
-This major may be particularly helpful to students who plan to pursue a CFA designation, given the volume of accounting material in levels I and II.
+This learning pathway may be particularly helpful to students who plan to pursue a CFA designation, given the volume of Accounting material in CFA Levels I and II.

 Companies that have recruited at Rotman

-A selection of companies where Rotman MBA graduates have worked in recent years:
+A selection of companies where Rotman MBA graduates have found roles related to Accounting in recent years:

 Finance companies